Vegan rizogalo / Vegan Greek rice pudding (Νηστίσιμο ρυζόγαλο)

 Helpful hints

 There are a lot of non-dairy options available these days.
-We make this vegan rizogalo using original, unsweetened almond milk, and we suggest that you do the same, at least the first time you make it.
+I make this vegan rizogalo using original, unsweetened almond milk, and I suggest that you do the same, at least the first time you make it.
 After that, if you want to experiment, go ahead.
+You may need to make adjustments if you use other types of milk, both in the amount of liquid used and in the total cooking time.

 Vegan rice pudding